byu-cpe/ecen427/_documentation/compiling_running_code.md

 ## Build System

+For most programs you create in this class, you will compile them on your workstation, and then copy them over to the PYNQ board to run them.
+This is called **cross-compiling**.
+This is done because the ARM CPU on the PYNQ board is very slow, and it is much faster to compile on your workstation.
+Running VS Code on your workstation will also allow you to use such benefits as intellisense and github co-pilot to help you write your code.

 ### Install Compiler
-Before proceeding you should install the G++ ARM compiler on your computer.
+Before proceeding you should install the G++ ARM compiler on your workstation.
 You can do this by running the following command:

     cd <your_repo>
-    make g++-arm-8.2
+    make g++-arm-11.2

-This will take a few minutes and you will need about 1.5GB of free space on your computer.
+This will take a few minutes and you will need about 1GB of free space in your home drive.
 If you don't want to install these, you can compile on the PYNQ board, but it will be much slower.

 ### CMake

 To build your user space programs, you are required to use CMake.
 CMake is a tool that will automatically create Makefiles for you, based on a configuration file called `CMakelists.txt`.
 CMake is already set up in the provided repo.

 You can look at the top-level [CMakeLists.txt](https://github.com/byu-cpe/ecen427_student/blob/master/userspace/CMakeLists.txt) file provided to you.  *Note:* This file is located in your `userspace` folder.
 For the first few labs of the class you will be writing code that runs in Linux user space, so all of your code will be placed within this folder.
-Later, beginning in Lab 4, you will write kernel code that will be located in the `kernel` folder, but this will not be built using the CMake system.
+Later, beginning in Lab 5, you will write kernel code that will be located in the `kernel` folder, but this will not be built using the CMake system.

-For Lab1, you are provided a *Hello, World* application, [main.c](https://github.com/byu-cpe/ecen427_student/blob/master/userspace/apps/lab1_helloworld/main.c).
+For Lab1, you are provided a *Hello, World* application, [main.cpp](https://github.com/byu-cpe/ecen427_student/blob/master/userspace/apps/lab1_helloworld/main.cpp).

 Note that the top-level [CMakeLists.txt](https://github.com/byu-cpe/ecen427_student/blob/master/userspace/CMakeLists.txt) file has a `add_subdirectory(apps)` statement, which will instruct CMake to process the apps [CMakeLists.txt](https://github.com/byu-cpe/ecen427_student/blob/master/userspace/apps/CMakeLists.txt) file.
 This in turn has a `add_subdirectory(lab1_helloworld)` statement that will process the lab1 [CMakeLists.txt](https://github.com/byu-cpe/ecen427_student/blob/master/userspace/apps/lab1_helloworld/CMakeLists.txt) file.
 The contents of these files are explained below.